austinandrade/viewing_party/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Have you missed hanging out with your friends during quarantine and want a way to schedule get-to-gethers to watch some movies?
 Viewing party is an application in where you can explore movie options and create a viewing party event for yourself and your friends.
 Create a viewing party for *any* movie found in the MoviesDB!

+## Accomplishments

+* Construct a CRUD application utilizing MVC and RESTful methodologies
+* Store viewing party and user account creation data via a PostgreSQL database
+* Encrypt user passwords via Bcrypt
+* Consume JSON APIs via MoviesDB authenticated endpoints
+* Enforce user authentication via session cookies
+* Lint code via RuboCop for readability and convention
+* Analyze integration using Travis CI

 ### Built With